deepanshuIITM/RBDO/README.md

 # RBDO
 Preliminary Requirements:
-Install Surrogate Toolbox 3.0 [1] by Dr. Viana
+1. Install Surrogate Toolbox 3.0 [1] by Dr. Viana

+2. log-TPNT idea has been borrowed from [2].

 Reliability-based Design Optimization